cncf/clomonitor/docs/dev.md

   concurrency: 10
 ```

-Some checks like *recent release* or *website* make some calls to the Github API.
-[Unauthenticated requests to the Github API are rate limited to 60 requests per hour](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting), so you'll probably need to add your own Github token to the `tracker` configuration file to get up to 5000 (or 15000) requests per hour (no special permissions needed for it).
+Some checks use the Github GraphQL API, which requires authentication, so you'll need to add your own Github token to the `tracker` configuration file.

 Once the configuration file is ready, it's time to launch the `tracker` for the first time: